masc-ucsc/docs/docs/pyrope/06-functions.md

-2. **The body assigns to the declared output names.** The "last expression is an implicit return" sugar from earlier Pyrope drafts is gone — a bare expression at the end of a body is a no-op unless it is the placeholder lambda form described below.
+2. **The body assigns to the declared output names.** The "last expression is an implicit return" sugar from earlier Pyrope drafts is gone — a bare expression at the end of a body is a no-op.

 3. **`return` is a terminator only.** The keyword ends the current lambda and never carries a value (`return X` is a syntax error).
 Whatever has